sebastianPsm/librasta/md_doc/getting_started.md

 In this section the various functions and some other things are listed and explained.

 #### Functions
-The complete functionality of the library can be used by including `rasta_new.h`.
+The complete functionality of the library can be used by including `rasta.h`.

 | Name                      | Description                                                                                                                                                                                                                            |
 | ------------------------- | ---------------------------------------------------------                                                                                                                                                                              |